Here are 10 ways to have heaps of fun kayaking with kids. Do you want to take your kids kayaking, but you’re worried they will be bored?

-Here are my top 10 ways to turn kayaking from a nice time into a super-charged fun experience for your kids:
+Here are my top 10 ways to turn kayaking with kids from a nice time into a super-charged fun experience for the whole family:

 If you want your child to develop a love and appreciation of the outdoors, swimming in the water, as well as paddling on it will, will add another dimension to the experience.
 Stopping for a swim will also help burn off some energy.